morrow1nd/luax/doc/luax_reference_manual.md

  + "_call"  - called when call a table. `tab[tab]._call = function(tab, arg1, arg2) ... end; tab(arg1, ang2);`
  + "_delete"  - called when GC collects this table

- When a table is created, it has a default meta table, the meta functions in default meta table are achieved in C code.
+ When a table is created, it has a default meta table, the meta functions in default meta table are achieved by C code.
 You can define a function to override it.
-Meta function can be achieved in luax code or C code.
+Meta function can be achieved by luax code or C code.
 Let's show how to create a read-only table.

 ```lua
 local rtab = {};